piedeboer96/BingBoysGolf/README.md

 This directory contains all relevant code needed to launch the game, as well as another directory containing the full source code.

-This game uses LibGDX as graphical engine.
+This game uses [LibGDX](https://libgdx.com/) as graphical engine.
+Auxiliariy libraries used include:
+[BeanShell Interpreter](https://beanshell.github.io/), for interpreting string formulas [packr](https://github.com/libgdx/packr), for creating launch shortcuts

 Group 16:
 - Mohammed Al-Azzani